About

 Artist

 Rozanne Hermelyn Di Silvestro is a visual artist working within the disciplines of painting and printmaking.
-Exposed very young to the arts through her mother, a fashion designer and master seamstress, Rozanne followed her passion for the arts throughout her youth.
+Exposed to the creative world through her mother, a fashion designer and master seamstress, Rozanne followed her passion for the arts throughout her youth.
 After studying art and design at UCLA and Art Center College of Design, Rozanne went on to form her own award-winning design firm in San Francisco.
-After more than two decades in the commercial art world, she pivoted her focus to express her own creative voice.
+More than two decades later, she pivoted her focus to express her own creative voice.
 A self-taught fine artist, she spent many years studying and exploring painting and printmaking, pushing beyond traditional techniques.
 Rozanne’s work reflects her knowledge of the visual message and is inspired by lived experiences and shared connections.

 Awarded Best of Show and 1st place in numerous exhibitions, Rozanne’s work has been shown in Triton Museum of Art, Marin Museum of Contemporary Art, Museum of Sonoma County, Janet Turner Print Museum, The Art Complex Museum, Museum of Los Gatos, and can be found in the permanent collections of the Harvard Art Museums and the Library of Congress.
 Rozanne has also been published in Reed Magazine, California’s oldest literary journal and in The California Printmaker journal.